magsenche/hanazono/docs/maths/probability/bayesian_inference.md

 3. Two distributions with the same mode/max cannot be differenciated by MLE or MAP
 4. No need for evidence/marginal lieklihood $P(y)$ for optimization (same $argmax$)

+??? question "In which case is it impossible to differentiate two distributions using $\hat{\theta}_{MLE}$ or $\hat{\theta}_{MAP}$"
+    Two distributions with the same mode/max cannot be differenciated by MLE or MAP

+??? question "What are the properties of using conjugate distributions in Bayesian inference?"
+    When using conjugate distributions, the posterior distribution has the same family as the prior distribution.
+This makes it easier to compute the posterior distribution and can make optimization algorithms such as Expectation Maximization (EM) or Variational Inference more efficient.

 ### Bias
 `bias`
 : $Bias[\theta|\hat{\theta}] = \mathbb{E}[\hat{\theta}|\theta]-\theta$